friedpies/moon-germs/README.md

 The entire design was made using open/free software and can be rebuilt with accessible tools and open electronics modules (see BOM).

-Plastic Parts: Wanhao Duplicator 7 Resin Printer (also can be printed with FDM printers)

 --------
 ### Usage
 The Moon Germs' synthesis engine is shown in the photo below.
 Pressing down button 1 activates the oscillators while their frequency is determined by the IR sensor.
 Button 2 cycles through 4 waveforms (saw, square, reverse saw, and triangle).
 Buttons 3 & 4 shift octaves up & down respectively.
 The spring loaded trigger applies a detune to oscillator 2.
 In standalone mode (not connected to the app), the filter and LFO are turned OFF for simplicity.